breogann/Project-3.Finding-the-best-location-for-a-new-company/README.md

 ### Data processing 🛠 ###
 - Obtention of coordinates through MongoDB
 - Formatting those coordinates
-- Use the formatted data to iterate over it through the API
+- Use the formatted data to iterate over through the API
 - Place the coordinates in a map

 #### Used technologies 🔌: ####